 - Membership exceeds 500.

 - The first open Board of Director elections are held by the membership.

 - An association management firm is retained to handle day-to-day operations.

 - The first long-range strategic plan is developed.

 - “Excellence Through Sharing” is adopted as the organization’s motto.

 - The Board of Directors expands from original four founding members to seven members.

-- The Spring Conference in Chicago, IL draws 108 participants, doubling its previous attendance record.
+- The Spring Conference is held in Chicago, draws 108 participants, doubling its previous attendance record.

 - The Healthcare Internal Audit Group, Inc. is incorporated in Indiana as a not-for-profit corporation.

 - The first issue of the newsletter, Perspectives, is published.

 - The Healthcare Internal Audit Library is established.